EnterpriseDB/repmgr/README.md

 `repmgr cluster cleanup`; use the `-k/--keep-history` to specify how many day's worth of data should be retained.

+It's possible to use `repmgrd` to provide monitoring only for some or all nodes by setting `failover = manual` in the node's `repmgr.conf`.
+In the event of the node's upstream failing, no failover action will be taken and the node will require manual intervention to be reattached to replication.
+If this occurs, event notification `standby_disconnect_manual` will be created.

-Note that when a standby node is not streaming directly from its upstream node, i.e. recovering WAL from an archive, `apply_lag` will always appear as `0 bytes`.
+Note that when a standby node is not streaming directly from its upstream node, e.g. recovering WAL from an archive, `apply_lag` will always appear as `0 bytes`.

 Using a witness server with repmgrd